 Education is the key to awareness.
 As a marine scientist, I am privileged to work closely with organisms that tend to hide from the human eye, and I feel that it is my responsibility to share my knowledge in a way that resounds with both my peers in the scientific community and the broader public.
 Publications are more than symbols of affirmation for my research – they are also valuable educational tools.

-For more samples of my writing and updates on my current work, please visit the BLOG page.
+Here you can find both my scientific publications and science journalism pieces published for a variety of external sources.
+For more samples of my writing and updates on my current fieldwork, please visit the BLOG page.

 Marine Bioinvasions: The Biologist’s Eyes